| || |

 Cathodic Protection of Existing Ocean Outfalls

-As recommended by the Clearwater Program Master Facilities Plan and Environmental Impact Report/Environmental Impact Statement, which were approved and certified in November 2012, the Sanitation Districts of Los Angeles County¬†(Sanitation Districts) are in the process of adding cathodic protection on three of the four existing ocean outfall pipelines off White Point.¬† The work began in mid-October and should be completed in early-December if weather conditions are favorable.¬† Click here for more information regarding the cathodic protection work.
+As recommended by the Clearwater Program Master Facilities Plan (MFP) and Environmental Impact Report/Environmental Impact Statement (EIR/EIS), which were approved and certified in November 2012, the Sanitation Districts of Los Angeles County¬†(Sanitation Districts)¬†added cathodic protection on existing ocean outfall pipelines off White Point.¬† The¬†project was completed in December 2015 and accepted by the¬†Board in February 2016.¬† Click here for more information regarding the cathodic protection work.

 Geotechnical Investigation Program

-As required by the Clearwater Program Master Facilities Plan and Environmental Impact Report/Environmental Impact Statement, which were approved and certified in November 2012, the¬†Sanitation Districts implemented the Geotechnical Investigation Program along the future 6.9-mile-long tunnel alignment.¬† The program began in July 2013 and¬†is anticipated to conclude¬†in¬†early 2016.¬† Click here for more information regarding the Geotechnical Investigation Program.
+As required by the Clearwater Program¬†MFP and EIR/EIS, the¬†Sanitation Districts implemented the Geotechnical Investigation Program along the future 6.9-mile-long tunnel alignment.¬† The program began in July 2013 and¬†is anticipated to conclude¬†in¬†early 2016.¬† Click here for more information regarding the Geotechnical Investigation Program.

 2013 National Planning Award